Mwanga II of Buganda: Final years

-On 26 December 1890, Mwanga signed a treaty with Lord Lugard, granting certain powers over revenue, trade and the administration of justice to the Imperial British East Africa Company.
+On 26 December 1890, Mwanga was to sign a treaty with Lord Lugard, granting certain powers over revenue, trade and the administration of justice to the Imperial British East Africa Company.
 These powers were transferred to the crown on 1 April 1893.

-On 27 August 1894, Mwanga accepted for Buganda to become a Protectorate.
-However, on 6 July 1897 he declared war on the British and launched an attack but was defeated on 20 July 1897, in Buddu (in today's Masaka District).
+On 27 August 1894, Mwanga was forced to accept Buganda becoming a Protectorate.
+As a result, on 6 July 1897, he declared an anti-colonial war on the British and launched an attack but was defeated on 20 July 1897, in Buddu (in today's Masaka District).
 He fled into German East Africa (modern-day Tanzania), where he was arrested and interned at Bukoba.

 He was deposed in absentia on 9 August 1897.
-Tenacious as he was, he escaped and returned to Buganda with a rebel army, but was again defeated on 15 January 1898.
-He was captured and in April 1899 was exiled to the Seychelles.
-While in exile, he was received into the Anglican Church and was baptized with the name of Danieri (Daniel).
-He spent the rest of his life in exile.
-He died in the Seychelles on 8 May 1903, aged 34 or 35.
+Tenacious and anti-imperialist as he was, he escaped and returned to Buganda with a revolutionary army that was determined to free Buganda of colonial influence, but was again defeated on 15 January 1898.
+He was captured, tortured and in April 1899 was exiled to the Seychelles.
+While in exile, he was coerced into the Anglican Church by way of forced baptism and was given the name Danieri (Daniel).
+He spent the rest of his life in exile but his anti-imperialist resolve was never broken.
+He remained deeply resentful about the conquest of his own people by the British and urged them to keep up the struggle against a European rule.
+He died in the Seychelles on 8 May 1903, aged 34 or 35 as a result of torture by British soldiers and starvation.
 On 2 August 1910, his remains were repatriated and buried at Kasubi.